-The purpose of the Music for All (including Bands of America® and Orchestra America programs) Media Credential Policy and policies is to facilitate increase the awareness of and interest in music education and Music for All, and to advocate for and publicize the activities and accomplishments of the students, teachers, and others involved in and supportive of scholastic music education and arts education generally.
+The purpose of the Music for All (including Bands of America® and Orchestra America programs) Media Credential Policy is to increase the awareness of and interest in music education and Music for All, and to advocate for and publicize the activities and accomplishments of the students, teachers, and others involved in scholastic music education and arts education.

 WHO IS ELIGIBLE FOR A MUSIC FOR ALL EVENT MEDIA PASS?

-Music for all welcomes news media representatives who want to provide coverage of the event, the hard-working young people and their supporters who make the events exciting and important educational performance experiences.
+Music for all welcomes news media representatives interested in providing coverage of the event, students and their supporters who make the events exciting and important educational performance experiences.

-WHERE AND HOW ARE MFA MEDIA PASSES PASSES OBTAINED?
+WHERE AND HOW ARE MFA MEDIA PASSES OBTAINED?

-A media representative is required to show official working media credentials in order to pick up an MFA MEDIA pass and must sign in at the ticket window with name and media outlet.
+A media representative is required to sign up at the ticket window with official news outlet credentials in order to pick up an MFA media pass.
 See Video Recording Equipment policy below for further details on video.

 STUDENT YEARBOOK OR SCHOOL NEWSPAPERS

 A student representative of a school's newspaper or yearbook may receive a media pass with valid school media credentials.

 “BAND OR ORCHESTRA (SCHOOL) PHOTOGRAPHERS”